Jeep Wrangler SUV review

 - Poor refinement

-Underneath, the Wrangler is still a rugged off-roader that prioritise approach angles over fuel economy.
+Underneath, the Wrangler is still a rugged off-roader that prioritises approach angles over fuel economy.
 Until the reimagined Land Rover Defender arrived, the Wrangler was virtually in a class of one.
 If you simply need a rugged SUV that can head off road from time to time, it’s also hard to ignore the Land Rover Discovery Sport, while the Toyota Land Cruiser is also famed for its ability to cross deserts without fuss.
 Alternatively, a prospective Wrangler buyer may even consider a stylish pickup like the Volkswagen Amarok, or - if budget isn’t an issue - the Mercedes G-Class.

 The Wrangler’s exterior design is such a trademark that the American brand doesn’t even put a badge on the front, simply relying on its upright seven-slot grille, round headlights, flat wheelarches and exposed hinges to instantly tell people what they’re looking at.
 Those design touches are lifted from the original Willy's Jeep.
 There are some tweaks, if you look closely; the headlights are now LEDs in Sahara and Rubicon models, while the wheelarches are slightly more aerodynamic and feature integrated daytime running lights.
 The windscreen is also tilted slightly further back to reduce drag, but don’t worry - it can still be folded down for a really unique driving experience.
 You can also take the doors off and choose what kind of removable roof you’d like.

 Interior changes are less subtle because despite the retro dashboard design, Jeep’s latest infotainment system offers connectivity, navigation and lots of ways to stay entertained.
 There are three screen sizes and the biggest two of the three offer Apple CarPlay and Android Auto connectivity.
+However, the interior doesn't feel as well-finished as the Defender's, and the transmission tunnel makes it feel less spacious than you might expect.

 The way the Wrangler drives on the road blurs the lines between SUVs, old-school 4x4s and pickups, but it is better on UK roads than we expected.
 Although there's plenty of road noise in the Rubicon - courtesy of its knobbly mud tyres - it is competent and reasonably refined on the tarmac.
 The steering, ride and brakes have all been improved on this new model, making it more car-like than ever before but it still makes much more sense off road, where the Wrangler is virtually unstoppable.
 It’s the number one choice for off-road enthusiasts around the globe for a reason, with an uncanny ability to haul itself up slopes, over rocks and through mud and water.